Karol-hub/School-Notes-A-level/School/Computer Science/Notes/Defenitions/Client Server.md

 - Devices connect to a server
-- Can ask server to send them data or process things
+- Can ask server to send client data or process things

 Adv| Dis
 ---|---